imdone-cli docs

 Alias: ls

 Lists all issues from your configured provider (Jira or GitHub).
 Uses Unix ls-style flags for familiar terminal behavior.
+Issue paths are shown relative to the cwd where the command was run.

 Display Options:

--l- Long format with detailed issue information (status, assignee, type)-1- One issue per line (compact: KEY + PATH)-t- Sort by modification time (most recent first)-r- Reverse sort order- Default format shows compact listing (KEY + PATH per line)
+-l- Long format with detailed issue information (status, assignee, type)-1- One issue per line (compact: KEY + PATH)-t- Sort by modification time (most recent first)-r- Reverse sort order- Default format shows compact listing (KEY + cwd-relative PATH per line)

 - Favorited issues show a ★ indicator in all views